hvemulapalli/cisc525_midterm_exam-1/readme.md

 ## Submission

-- You must make sure your report to include all parts (Part I, Part II, and Part III).
+- You must make sure your report to include all parts (Part I and Part II).
 - You must make sure to provide the **url** of your repository in your report.
 All work should be in **ONE** repository
 - You must make sure that I **accepted** your github invite!